-The ostrich (Struthio camelus), a majestic and flightless ratite bird, holds the distinction of being the largest extant bird globally.
+The ostrich Struthio camelus, a majestic and flightless ratite bird, holds the distinction of being the largest extant bird species globally.
 Native to the African continent, this remarkable avian species has gained substantial popularity on a global scale and is being introduced in various countries, including India.
-Within the ostrich's robust physique, the liver, a vital organ and the largest gland stands as the heaviest among all avian species, weighing approximately 1.5-2.0 Kg.
+Within the ostrich's robust physique, the liver, a vital organ and the largest gland stands as the heaviest among all avian species, weighing approximately 1.5-2.0 kg.
 Unlike many animals and birds, the ostrich required a continuous bile production due to the absence of a gall bladder [1, 2, 3].
 Such absence of gall bladder has been observed as a characteristic shared with certain mammals such as horses and elephants [4, 5] as well as certain birds like lovebirds [6, 7], pigeons and parrots [8].
 The existing literature on the intrahepatic course of the hepatic duct in ostriches appears to be limited.
-Therefore, the present study was initiated to document gross morphological and radiographic observations of the liver of ostrich.
+Therefore, the present study was initiated to document gross anatomical and radiographic observations of the liver of ostrich.